+Outcome Measurements

-Output Measurements Outcome Measurements Number of arrests and citations Perceptions of crime and disorder Number of calls for service Perceptions of risk of victimization Crime clearance rates Police legitimacy (satisfaction with the police)
+Perceptions of crime and disorder Perceptions of risk of victimization Police legitimacy (satisfaction with the police)

 Outputs are frequently measured as numbers and are often more indicative of workload than of the quality of work.
 Depending upon the variables, it is often difficult or imprudent to compare outputs between years or between agencies; nevertheless, they may tell a story, so some of them are included in the following table.